What is CAC and why is it key for a dealership?

 External agencies or freelancers

-2. Divide that total by the number of customers acquired during that period
+2. Divide that total by the number of customers acquired in that period

 Formula:

-CAC = Total spending on marketing and sales / Number of new customers
+CAC = Total marketing and sales spend / Number of new customers

 Practical example: